-Beginning fall 2020, all freshmen and transfer students will be automatically considered for Connecticut Commitment by completing the FAFSA or the Institutional Aid Application for Students without Legal Immigration Status by February 15.
+Entering fall 2020, first-year and transfer students will be automatically considered for Connecticut Commitment by completing the FAFSA or the Institutional Aid Application for Students without Legal Immigration Status by February 15.
 If you are selected for a process called Verification, you may need to submit documents prior to the finalization of your financial aid package.
 Verification could affect your financial aid and Connecticut Commitment eligibility.

 If I am selected for Verification and fail to submit the required documents, will this affect my Connecticut Commitment eligibility?